 To beat the crowds, don’t linger around the entrance when you enter the Real Alcázar.
 Instead, make a beeline for the Patio de las Doncellas to absorb its beauty and take a few photographs when there are fewer people.

 You can then retrace your steps to take a look at the attraction near the entrance.

-As a one-way system has been introduced at the Real Alcázar of Seville, its staff may prevent you from backtracking.
-Just tell them that you need to use the bathroom, which is located near the entrance.
+When I last visited, the Real Alcázar of Seville had a one-way system.
+If staff try to prevent you from backtracking, just tell them that you need to use the bathroom, which is located near the entrance.

 Rivaling the Patio de las Doncellas in the beauty stakes is the Salon de Embajadores (Salon of the Ambassadors).